osism/release/notes/3.0.0/NOTES.md

 * Zuul is now available as a new service for future deployment management
 * OpenStack images for Kubernetes Cluster API (CAPI) version 1.22 are available
 * Tailscale (https://tailscale.com) is available as an alternative for Wireguard on the testbed
+* For Nova, SPICE is now supported as a console in addition to NoVNC

 ## Removals